MT3DMS UPGRADE

 calculated and observed values at the observation locations.
 The calculated concentrations can be

-flux can be defined over any arbitrary group of sink/source cells referred to
+can be defined over any arbitrary group of sink/source cells referred to as a

 2. Support

-computes a single composite concentration for the same wellbore based on the
+composite concentration for the same wellbore based on the flux-weighted

-flux-weighted concentrations of the injected fluid (if any) and the flow rates
+concentrations of the injected fluid (if any) and the flow rates from different

 3. Add